bbc/psammead/packages/components/psammead-media-player/README.md

 The `showPlaceholder` boolean prop is also not required, and defaults to `true`.
 Assuming `showPlaceholder` is `true`, the `placeholderSrc` will be what image to display as the placeholder.
 The `noJsClassName` is an optional prop that defaults to `null` and is used to add styling support to certain elements when javascript is disabled in the browser.
+The `noJsMessage` is a required prop used display a fallback text when javascript is disabled in the browser.
 The `mediaInfo` prop is required, and has the following properties.

 #### mediaInfo